PhD in Particle Physics

 Experimental High Energy Physics in Birmingham

 There could hardly be a better time than the present to begin a PhD in Experimental Particle Physics at the School of Physics and Astronomy, University of Birmingham!
-We play central roles in cutting-edge experiments, past, present and future, addressing a broad range of issues in modern particle physics.
+We play central roles in cutting-edge experiments, present and future, addressing a broad range of issues in modern particle physics.

 We are heavily involved in data analysis at the ATLAS experiment, and members of the group have played major roles in the discovery of the new particle consistent with the Higgs boson.
 Besides, our ATLAS group works on heavy quarks physics (beauty and top).
 Our LHCb group studies rare decays of particles containing the beauty quark, and the search for new physics beyond the Standard Model.
 We also study CP violation and matter-antimatter asymmetry at LHCb.

-Beside LHC experiments, we are also searching for new physics in very rare strange particle decays and for processes that violate Lepton Flavour Universality through our work on the CERN fixed target NA62 experiment.
-We have also recently joined the DUNE experiment that plans to study neutrino oscillations.
+Beside LHC experiments, we are searching for new physics in very rare strange particle decays and for processes that violate Lepton Flavour Universality through our work on the CERN fixed target NA62 experiment.
+We have recently joined the DUNE experiment that plans to study neutrino oscillations.

 The group also has a strong R&D programme on silicon detectors for the LHC Upgrade and beyond, and for Medical Physics applications.